Tech-at-DU/Giphy-Search-iOS/P01-Storyboard-Setup/content.md

 > Download the [GiphySearchIOS assets](https://github.com/MakeSchool-Tutorials/Giphy-Search-iOS/blob/master/assets.zip)
 > that have been created for you.
 > Once the download has finished, unpack the zip file and drag it into the project tree on the
 > lefthand side.
-Drag the GifExtension.swift file into the project.
+Drag the GifExtension.swift file into the project(this allows us to display gifs onto a UIImageView).
 Then drag the appIcons into your assets folder.
 Make sure that you have _Copy items if needed_ and _Create Groups_ selected.
 > When you have finished, your project tree on the left should look like this.
 >
 > ![Project tree](./assets/projectTree.png)